 About Stephen K. Klasko, MD, MBA

-STEPHEN KLASKO is a transformative leader and advocate for a revolution in our systems of healthcare and higher education.
+DR. STEPHEN KLASKO is a transformative leader and advocate for a revolution in our systems of healthcare and higher education.
+His 2018 book is titled, Bless This Mess: A Picture Story of Healthcare in America – an account of how the USA was elected to the Intergalactic Council of Cool Health Systems by 2035.

 As President and CEO of Philadelphia-based Thomas Jefferson University and Jefferson Health since 2013, he has steered one of the nation’s fastest growing academic health institutions based on his vision of re-imagining health care and higher education.
 His 2017 merger of Thomas Jefferson University with Philadelphia University creates a pre-eminent professional university that includes top-20 programs in fashion and design, coupled with the first design thinking curriculum in a medical school, and with the nation’s leading research on empathy.

-Dr. Klasko is a nationally recognized advocate for healthcare transformation, having served as dean of two medical colleges, and leader of three academic health centers before becoming President and CEO at Jefferson.
-He is author of 1999’s The Phantom Stethoscope, 2016’s We Can Fix Healthcare in America, and editor in chief of the journal “Healthcare Transformation.”
-His new book is 2018’s Bless This Mess: A Picture Story of Healthcare in America.
+Dr. Klasko is a nationally recognized advocate for healthcare transformation, transformation, having served as dean of two medical colleges, and leader of three academic health centers before becoming President and CEO at Jefferson.
+He is author of 1999’s The Phantom Stethoscope, 2016’s We CAN Fix Healthcare in America, and editor in chief of the journal “Healthcare Transformation.”

 Under his leadership, Jefferson Health has grown from a three hospitals to 14 with revenues that grew from $2.2 billion to more than $5.1 billion, annualized.
 The new Jefferson focuses on managing the health of populations in southeastern Pennsylvania and southern New Jersey.
 Jefferson has the largest faculty based tele-health network in the country, the NCI-designated Sidney Kimmel Cancer Center, and an outpatient footprint that is among the most technologically advanced in the region.